Edaurd/TalkToShout/README.md

 - Converts Outgoing SHOUT packet to CHAT
 - Dance from chat using `:dance`
 - Wave by saying `o/` (anywhere in the text)
-- Hold shift to talk
+- Hold shift to NOT shout
 - **NEW** `:pickall` to pick up all the furni from your room

 ### Known Issues